rust-lang/reference/src/types/impl-trait.md

 }
 ```

-You couldn't write the type of the closure, only use the `Fn` trait.
+It wasn't possible to fully specify the type of the closure, only use the `Fn` trait.
 That means that the trait object is necessary.
 However, with `impl Trait`:

 ```rust
 fn returns_closure() -> impl Fn(i32) -> i32 {